Ancient Times (when gods still walked the earth among humans)

 He quickly raced to the animal stall in the outer court yard.
 The day was bright and there were no shadows servants around.
 It did not bother him too much that he had not seen any since the night before.
 Maybe they could not exist in sunlight.

 He saddled his horse, got on top and rode out of the front gate of the palace walls, making sure to closed the outer doors of the gate.
 The forest was a few yards ahead.
-The winter sky was clear and crisp.
+The sky was clear and crisp.
 The mare’s injured leg was gone.
-Feeling a sense of danger growing, Lao Fu nudge his horse to trot faster.
+Feeling a sense of danger growing and time running out, Lao Fu nudge his horse to trot faster.
 Once he got deep into the forest and could no longer see the palace’s gate, the safer he would feel.
 He was no longer interested in meeting the master of the palace.

-The morning mist hovering over the wet ground began to thicken and grow.
-Clouds began to appear in the sky and darken.
-Sweat began gathering on Lao’s brow.
+A morning mist began to hover over the wet ground and to thicken around him.
+Clouds began to gather out of no where in the sky and darken.
+Sweat beaded on Lao’s brow.
 The mare did not seem to be in any hurry to get going.
 Kicking the mare to move faster, Lao looked back at the palace.
-The front gate doors swung open and a mystical creature that he had only seen in his dreams appeared in the center of it with its red eyes stare straight at him.
+The front gate doors swung open with a loud bang that echoed in the forest and a mystical creature that he had only seen in his nightmares appeared in the center of it with its red eyes stare straight at him.

 “Crack!”
 Lightening flashed across the blackened sky and lit the creature.
 It was a giant white fox whose tail was really 9 tails.
 Its mouth was curled into a vicious snarl that revealed its sharp teeth.
 Lao watched it crouched back and leaped forward with a deafening roar.
-Fearing what the creature would do to him, Lao turned back, urging the mare to go faster.
+Fearing what the creature would do to him, Lao turned forward and urged the mare to go faster.
 He had to reach the forest or else!

 The creature snarled, “Thief!”